ethankaplan/atk-code/README.md

 Decided to try and learn a bit of how hooks work while I learned NextJS for this!
 Currently, as of writing, the featured brewery is random.

+To fix:
+Navigating to the same type of page changes URL, doesn't change page contents

 <h1>Next.js/React Code challenge</h1>

 ## Purpose